Visual Guard Features

 Remote Windows Authentication

-Multiple Authentication Mode
+Multiple Authentication Modes

 Multiple Active Directories — Identity Federation